rails/rails/guides/source/association_basics.md

 end
 ```

-The collection of join models can be managed via the API.
-For example, if you assign
+The collection of join models can be managed via the [`has_many` association methods](#has-many-association-reference).
+For example, if you assign:

 ```ruby
 physician.patients = patients
 ```

-new join models are created for newly associated objects, and if some are gone their rows are deleted.
+Then new join models are automatically created for the newly associated objects.
+If some that existed previously are now missing, then their join rows are automatically deleted.

 WARNING: Automatic deletion of join models is direct, no destroy callbacks are triggered.